ph4r05/py-lz4framed/README.md

 ## Continuation

-The main motivation is to recover from these interruptions.
+The main motivation is to recover from aforementioned interruptions.
 Decompressor object now supports changing of the file-like object that is read from.
 If input socket stream went down we can re-connect and continue from the position it stopped.
 More in test `test_decompressor_fp_continuation`.